scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

    frame = p2p.get_brightest_frame(percept)

-Then we can plot it with the help of Matplotlib:
+Then we can plot it with the help of Matplotlib
+(Fig. :ref:`figinputoutput` B):

 .. code-block:: python
    :linenos:
    :linenostart: 41

    plt.imshow(frame, cmap='gray')

-The output is shown in Fig. :ref:`figinputoutput` B.

 :code:`p2p.files`